 "It’s like a big stick that I hit myself with from the inside.
 Really, would I want anyone I love to do that to themselves?
 Certainly not!
 And, I’ve made a commitment to support my kids and myself in putting that stick down.
 For good.
 The other day...the part of me that is Unconditional Love stood up, turned towards the Critic, and embraced it.
 In that moment of love and connection, the critic dissolved.
 Now I make it a practice to embrace the Critic, over and over again.
 I am learning that whatever has a hold on me, that which we most want to turn away from, is exactly what needs undivided, loving attention." -- Jennifer Mayfield

-protect us.
-It thinks its job is to constantly scan for threats: potential dangers, past problems we need to keep reliving to prevent their recurrence
+us.
+It thinks its job is to constantly scan for threats: potential dangers, past problems we need to keep reliving to prevent their recurrence (or prove

-(or prove we were right!), defects in our children that we need to correct, and deep flaws in ourselves that we fear make us unlovable and thus threaten
+we were right!), defects in our children that we need to correct, and deep flaws in ourselves that we fear make us unlovable and thus threaten our very

 Ignoring your inner critic won't work.
 But you CAN greatly reduce its fear level, to transform your relationship with it.
 Here are 5 Strategies to retrain